.jpg)

 - Shows the manager is disciplined

-Spend enough time reviewing real estate pitchbooks and you start to see a consistent pattern: there are only two categories.
+Spend enough time reviewing real estate pitchbooks, and you start to see a pattern.
+There are only two categories.
 Decks that look and feel institutional, and decks that don’t.
 And the divide has very little to do with design vocabulary or stylistic preference.
 It’s about the signals that design quality sends to an audience that reviews hundreds of these materials each year.

 Institutional LPs don’t use the language of designers.
 They don’t talk about kerning or color theory.
 But they are exceptionally quick at making judgments about professionalism, discipline, and operational maturity.
 In a pitchbook, design is rarely the story — but it is always part of the psychology.